+Legal Protection of Computer Programs/Databases and Software Licences 2014

-Legal basis for software licence agreements Chapter 60 of the Civil Code and articles 44-45 of the Act "On copyright and related rights" contain the legal basis for regulation of software licence agreements and set rules for the form and content of a licence agreement.
-Choice of law possible for licence agreements?
+Chapter 60 of the Civil Code and articles 44-45 of the Act "On copyright and related rights" contain the legal basis for regulation of software licence agreements and set rules for the form and content of a licence agreement.

 Parties to a licence agreement may choose the applicable law to govern the agreement itself and their claims arising from the licence agreement.
 Under the Civil Code the choice of law must be clearly expressed by the parties or unambiguously stem from the terms of the agreement or factual background.

 Under national conflict of law rules the licensor's law applies if the parties did not choose the applicable law.

 The applicable law governs only contractual relations themselves.
 If protection is sought in Belarus, the question of granting protection to the object is governed by national law, notwithstanding the provisions on the applicable law of the contract specified in the agreement.

-The choice of law does not prejudice mandatory provisions of national law. → Rights remaining with the licensor/copyright holder Author's moral rights such as the right of authorship, right to name, right of integrity, right of publication etc. cannot be transferred.
+The choice of law does not prejudice mandatory provisions of national law.

+Author's moral rights such as the right of authorship, right to name, right of integrity, right of publication etc. cannot be transferred.
 Exploitation rights may generally be fully conferred on a licensee.